 How to get a McDermott training contract

-McDermott Will & Emery takes on just two or three trainees per year.
-The firm receives training contract applications from a broad range of universities, including quite a few from the US and Canada.
-Cambridge, UCL and King's are the universities represented among the three-strong 2015 intake.
+McDermott Will & Emery takes on just two trainees per year.
+The firm receives training contract applications from a broad range of universities, including quite a few from continental Europe.
+Cambridge, UCL and King's are the universities represented among the 2019 intake.

 The application form requires candidates to list their academic qualifications to date, including all modules and the grades received for each.
 Recruiters look for a minimum AAB at A level (or equivalent) and a strong 2:1 degree.

 Rounding off the form are a few long-answer questions.
 “We’re looking for applicants to provide fairly logical answers with supporting information,” HR sources tell us.
-“One of the recent questions was ‘What qualities do you possess that you think would impact well on a client?’
+“One of the recent questions was ‘What qualities do you think you have that would make an impact with a client?’
 For that we’re looking for an idea of what those qualities are and examples of how the applicant has demonstrated them.”

-The firm uses a meticulous scoring system to assess applications – “if you fall down in one area, then you can pick it up in another,” we're told – and chooses 30 or so candidates to attend an assessment day.
-This begins with a two-hour written exercise.
+The firm uses a meticulous scoring system to assess applications – “if you fall down in one area, then you can pick it up in another,” we're told – and chooses 25 or so candidates to attend an assessment day.
+This includes a two-hour written exercise.
 “We present them with a commercial scenario, and ask them to analyse the information and produce a number of written reports.
-We’re looking for logic, structure, grammatical correctness – evidence that they can write well,” HR sources explain.
+We’re looking for logic, structure and grammatical correctness – evidence that they can write well,” HR sources explain.

-A lunch with trainees follows, then a Q&A session with a panel of partners and associates, and a drinks event in the evening.
+The day also includes lunch with trainees, a Q&A session with a panel of partners and associates and a drinks event in the evening.
 One current trainee told us: “The day showed me a lot about the firm, and the way all of the partners put in so much effort to talk to us about life at MWE was very encouraging.”

 Candidates attend a single 45-minute interview with a panel of three partners, all of whom they'll have met during the assessment day.
 Those three partners interview all ten candidates.
-The firm's HR team tells us this is “highly structured and competency-based,” and advises applicants to “do as much research, and have as much of an understanding of our firm and our culture, as you can.”
+The firm's HR team tells us the interview is “highly structured and competency-based,” and advises applicants to “do as much research and have as much of an understanding of our firm and our culture as you can.”